lhbikos/ReC_Psychometrics/docs/04-Validity.md

 Five additional scales were reported in the Szymanski and Bissonette article [-@szymanski_perceptions_2020].
 Unfortunately, I could not locate factor loadings for all of them; and in two cases, I used estimates from a more recent psychometric analysis.
 When the individual item and their factor loadings were known, I assigned names based on item content (e.g., "lo_energy") rather than using item numbers (e.g., "PHQ4").
 When I am doing psychometric analyses, I prefer item-level names so that I can quickly see (without having to look up the item content) how the items are behaving.
 While the focus of this series of chapters is on the LGBTQ Campus Climate scale, this simulated data might be useful to you in one or more of the suggestions for practice (e.g., examining the psychometric characteristics of one or the other scales).
 The scales, their original citation, and information about how I simulated data for each are listed below.

 * **Sexual Orientation-Based Campus Victimization Scale** [@herek_documenting_1993] is a 9-item item scale with Likert scaling ranging from 0 (*never*) to 3 (*two or more times*).
-Because I was not able to retrieve and inspect the source article in time to write this lesson, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items.
+Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items.
 * **College Satisfaction Scale** [@helm_relationship_1998] is a 5-item scale with Likert scaling ranging from 1 (*strongly disagree*) to 7 (*strongly agree*).
 Higher scores represent greater college satisfaction.
-Because I was not able to retrieve and inspect the source article in time to write this lesson, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items.
+Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items.
 * **Institutional and Goals Commitment** [@pascarella_predicting_1980] is a 6-item subscale from a 35-item measure assessing academic/social integration and institutional/goal commitment (5 subscales total).
 The measure had with Likert scaling ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
 Higher scores on the institutional and goals commitment subscale indicate greater intentions to persist in college.
 Data were simulated using factor loadings in the source article.
 * **GAD-7** [@spitzer_brief_2006] is a 7-item scale with Likert scaling ranging from 0 (*not at all*) to 3 (*nearly every day*).
 Higher scores indicate more anxiety.
 I simulated data by estimating factor loadings from Brattmyr et al. [-@brattmyr_factor_2022].
 * **PHQ-9** [@kroenke_phq-9_2001] is a 9-item scale with Likert scaling ranging from 0 (*not at all*) to 3 (*nearly every day*).
 Higher scores indicate higher levels of depression.
 I simulated data by estimating factor loadings from Brattmyr et al. [-@brattmyr_factor_2022].